 Protecting Jewish life must be a top priority.
-In 2020, American Jews reported that 56% of their religious institutions increased security after the Tree of Life synagogue shooting.
-In 2021, 24% said their Jewish institutions had been targeted by graffiti, threats, or attacks over the past five years.
-And in the last year, one in four American Jews was the target of antisemitism—as a physical attack, or a remark in person or online.
+In 2021, 24% of American Jews said their Jewish institutions had been targeted by graffiti, threats, or attacks over the past five years.
+In 2022, 26% said they were the target of antisemitism—as a physical attack, or a remark in person or online.
+And, six in ten American Jews say the status of Jews in the United States is less secure than a year ago.
 Please note that the suggestions offered below are not exhaustive.
 There is always more that can be done.

 Law enforcement on all levels—federal to local—would benefit from operating with a universal understanding of what constitutes a hate crime, especially when looking at a multifaceted issue like antisemitism.
 For example, during the January 2022 hostage crisis in Colleyville, Texas, the FBI erred saying it “was not related to the Jewish community.”
 They later corrected the record, reinforcing that many in law enforcement need to deepen awareness of the multiple faces of antisemitism—more than a religious bias, it is also a conspiracy about Jewish power and control.